arunsrin/arunsrin.mkdocs/home/books/fiction/literary/despair.md

   - nabokov
 ---

-# 📝 Despair, by Vladimir Nabokov
+# :material-pencil:{ .anim-heart } Despair, by Vladimir Nabokov

 I reread this book this month.
 Nabokov’s protagonists are always fascinating.
 The one is Despair, Hermann, is almost tragic in how desperately he hides from